2nd Circuit affirms conviction of former top Cuomo aide

 The appeals court agreed with lawyers for Percoco and Aiello that a judge's bribery instructions to the jury fell short of the legal standard that was recently clarified in another New York state corruption case, but it said the error was harmless and the jury would have convicted anyway.

 Prosecutors declined through a spokesperson to comment.
-Messages seeking comment were sent to lawyers for Percoco and Aiello.
+Messages seeking comment were sent to lawyers for Percoco and Aiello, who has not yet reported to prison.

 Trial evidence overwhelmingly showed that Percoco and his co-conspirators understood that payments to Percoco's wife for a low-show job as an “education consultant" were in exchange for his help in getting energy company CPV a deal requiring New York state to purchase power from the company, the 2nd Circuit said.